(Last updated in 2018)

 Eliminating travel also eliminates the cost of tickets, gasoline and vehicle maintenance, but it also eliminates wasted time.

-Through cloud-based sales demos, remaining at a computer means sales engineers can handle more customers throughout the day, offering better, quicker service, and bringing in a larger volume of clients.
+With cloud-based sales demo software, remaining at a computer means sales engineers can handle more customers throughout the day, offering better, quicker service, and bringing in a larger volume of clients.